jyotiiiii/node-3days-dec-2021/Syllabus/Outline.md

 - Introduction
 - Node.js Overview
-- Core Concepts
+- Core JS  Concepts
-- Evolution of Async
+- Evolution of Async in Node
 - Node.js Module System

 # Day 2: Refactor API to use a Node framework